Netcracker/qubership-nifi-registry/docs/installation-guide.md

 To access qubership-nifi-registry, you need to import it as Personal certificate in your browser.
 After that you may need to open new window or restart browser for changes to be applied.

-#### Accessing qubership-nifi-registry
+### OIDC mode

 Navigate to `https://localhost:18080/nifi-registry/` to access qubership-nifi-registry.
-You'll be prompted to use client certificate for authentication.

-### OIDC

-#### Import CA certificate

-Self-signed CA certificate is generated in `$BASE_DIR/temp-vol/tls-cert/nifi-cert.pem`.
-You can import it in your browser as trusted and then open new window or restart browser for changes to be applied.

-#### Accessing qubership-nifi-registry

-Navigate to `https://localhost:18080/nifi-registry/` to access qubership-nifi-registry.
 Click on Login link to log in via keycloak.
 In this example, keycloak has preconfigured user `nifi-test-user` with temporary password = `changeit`.
 On the first login, you'll be requested to change password.

-You can also use client certificate for authentication (see previous section).
+You can also use client certificate for authentication (see section on TLS mode).
+See *Import CA certificate* section on certificates configuration.